jaykhandkar/pci-interrupt-routing/README.md

 it, and what all that code above means, keep reading.

 You will notice that all this information is bus relative, since every package contains only a device number.
-Every PCI bridge on the system will also have a a ```_PRT``` method to provide routing information for devices behind that bridge.
+Every PCI bridge on the system will also have a ```_PRT``` method to provide routing information for devices behind that bridge.
 In case it doesn't, or the bridge doesn't exist at all in the ACPI namespace, it means that the interrupt pins for devices behind that bridge are mapped to interrupt pins on the bridge itself in a specific manner.
 This is the interrupt _swizzle_ defined in the [PCI-PCI bridge][3] specification -